-Last updated on April 8th, 2019
+Last updated on July 7th, 2020

-Based on the sheer number of strawberry desserts I churn out every summer, you probably already know that I’m a strawberry fangirl.
+Based on the sheer number of strawberry desserts I make every summer, you probably already know that I’m a strawberry fangirl.
 So when the California Strawberry Commission invited me and nine other bloggers down to tour a Santa Cruz strawberry farm to learn about California’s sweetest crop, you can probably imagine how giddy I was.
 I mean, I’m ecstatic when the organic strawberries drop to $2/lb at our local market, but this was the opportunity to get up close a personal in strawberry land, eating juicy berries right off the plant.
 I may have squealed.

-Disclosure: This post is sponsored by the California Strawberry Commission as part of the CA Strawberries 365 Field Tour & Culinary Event, but please rest-assured that all opinions expressed here are 100% my own.
+Disclosure: This post is sponsored by the California Strawberry Commission as part of the CA Strawberries 365 Field Tour & Culinary Event, but please rest assured that all opinions expressed here are 100% my own.

 After leaving strawberry land, I spent the entire drive home dreaming up what I would make with my fresh-from-the-farm clamshell of strawberries.
 We had company coming for dinner about an hour after I got home, so I needed something that came together lickety-split.
 These Japanese-inspired red bean strawberry mochi bites – aka strawberry daifuku – fit the bill to pair with the smoked salmon soba bowl entrée.
 With freshly picked strawberries?
 Perfection.
 I’ll tell you more about these in a bit, but first: let’s talk strawberries.

 Before the trip, I already knew California produced the juiciest sweetest strawberries in all the land because I’d seen it first hand.
 If you were hanging around Snixy Kitchen over two years ago (Hi Mom!), I told you about the time my 5th grade class took a trip to a strawberry farm.